 Uncle Dan: For that, he’ll have to use the Acrobat method, unfortunately.

-Ropsie: But if your notes are mostly just handwritten, you’ll not have much of a problem with their size.
-Notes, in Notability, tend to be bigger when they contain photos and scans mostly.
+Ropsie: But if your notes are mostly handwritten, their size won’t be a problem.
+Notes in Notability are typically bigger when they contain mostly photos and scans.

 Uncle Dan: Acrobat is a better PDF reader than GoodNotes will ever be.
 That’s not to say it is the right PDF reader Bicycleman needs, though.
-First of all, handwritten annotation in Acrobat is not as good as it is in GoodNotes.
+First of all, handwritten annotations in Acrobat are not as good as in GoodNotes.
 That is something he’ll have to get used to.

 Ropsie: We recently did a complete review of the free version of Adobe Acrobat Reader, it might help to check it out.

-Uncle Dan: Yeah, Acrobat reader has a contents page, which seemed to be the only reason he chose the app from his explanation.
-You can export multiple PDFs out of GoodNotes to Adobe.
-Make sure to include the page background and annotations, the PDFs must be editable to export its active hyperlinks.
-Once they are in Acrobat, save each to Document Cloud to ready your PDFs for annotating on Windows PC.
+Uncle Dan: Yeah, Acrobat Reader has a contents page, which seemed to be the only reason he chose the app (based on his explanation).
+You can export multiple PDFs from GoodNotes to Adobe.
+Make sure to include the page background and annotations.
+The PDFs must be editable to export their active hyperlinks.
+Once they are in Acrobat, save each to Document Cloud to prepare your PDFs for annotating on Windows PC.

-Ropsie: We came up with another PRO workflow, which will be available on Vimeo for our Patrons (via Patreon) in the coming weeks.
-PRO workflows are better, simpler and use fewer apps because they take more time to design.
+Ropsie: We came up with a PRO workflow that is available on Vimeo for our Patrons (via Patreon) in the coming weeks.
+Pro workflows are better, simpler, and use fewer apps because they take more time to design.
 If you’d like to see that workflow, make sure to join our Patreon page to know when it is ready.

-Since this is Bicycleman’s challenge, we’ll give him access to the PRO workflow solution for free.
+Since this is Bicycleman’s challenge, we’ll give him free access to the PRO workflow solution.